11 Steps For Building Your Home Inspection Business

 10. Market your business

 Effective marketing is the best way to reach potential customers, so dedicate some time to developing a good marketing plan.
-You can also hire a professional marketing company to help you or look for a freelancer to work on your website and graphics.
+You can also hire a part-time marketer, freelancer or a home services marketing agency to work on your website and graphics.

 Here are some areas to focus your marketing efforts: